aaryaahmed56/DiscreteLog.jl/README.md

 # DiscreteLog.jl

-A work-in-progress julia package for the degree 2-to-3 and degree 3-to-4 procedures from:
+A work-in-progress julia package to implement the degree 2-to-3 and degree 3-to-4 procedures from:

 https://eprint.iacr.org/2019/751.pdf

-Implements general as well as finite field elliptic curve homogeneous point arithmetic, divisors on elliptic curves (divisors associated to rational functions on the curve et al.), as well as models of elliptic curves with a specific divisor and points on them of a fixed degree.
+In addition, this aims to implement general as well as finite field elliptic curve homogeneous point arithmetic, as well as abstract types for divisors on elliptic curves up to linear equivalence (e.g. divisors associated to rational functions on the curve et al.), as well as for models of elliptic curves with a specific divisor and points on them of a fixed degree.

 ## Dependencies
 [AbstractAlgebra.jl](https://github.com/wbhart/AbstractAlgebra.jl)